ZupIT/beagle-docs/content/en/android/tutorials/how-to-create-a-form-and-submit-it-to-an-api.md

 Now use the [**SetContext**]({{< ref path="/api/actions/setcontext" lang="en" >}}) action that alters a **specific** [**context**]({{< ref path="/api/context" lang="en" >}}) on a screen.
 This is necessary to bring the screen to life and make the typed data on them sent to an API.

-On this scenario, the context will keep the user name and password typed data, so this same data will be forwarded to an API.
+On this scenario, the context will keep the user name and password typed data, so this same data forwards to an API.

 Alter this code to add this SetContext logic: